Chart Color Schemes

 Earlwood is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-The population of Earlwood as of November 2025 is estimated at around 18,216 people.
-This figure reflects an increase of 163 individuals since the 2021 Census, which reported a population of 18,053 people.
-The change is inferred from AreaSearch's estimation of the resident population at 18,200 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 35 validated new addresses since the Census date.
-This level of population results in a density ratio of 3,247 persons per square kilometer, placing Earlwood in the upper quartile relative to national locations assessed by AreaSearch.
-The primary driver for this population growth was overseas migration, contributing approximately 83.0% of overall population gains during recent periods.
+As of November 2025, the estimated population of the Earlwood statistical area (Lv2) is around 18,404.
+This figure reflects an increase of 351 people since the 2021 Census, which reported a population of 18,053.
+The change was inferred from AreaSearch's estimation of the resident population at 18,202 in June 2024, using the latest ERP data release by the ABS, and an additional 35 validated new addresses since the Census date.
+This results in a population density ratio of approximately 3,280 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+The primary driver for this growth was overseas migration, contributing about 83.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-According to these projections, Earlwood's population is expected to decline overall by 141 persons by the year 2041.
-However, growth across specific age cohorts is anticipated, notably led by the 65 to 74 age group, which is projected to increase by 754 people over this period.
+AreaSearch's projections for the Earlwood (SA2) are based on ABS/Geoscience Australia projections released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections from 2022 using a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+According to these projections, there will be an overall population decline in the Earlwood (SA2) over this period, with the population expected to shrink by 140 persons by 2041.
+However, growth across specific age cohorts is anticipated, notably a projected increase of 754 people in the 65 to 74 age group.

 Frequently Asked Questions - Population